AdobeDocs/experience-manager-65.en/help/assets/adding-dynamic-media-assets-to-pages.md

 >
 >By default, the Dynamic Media video component is adaptive.
 If you want to make it a fixed size, set it in the component with the **[!UICONTROL Width]** and **[!UICONTROL Height]** in the **[!UICONTROL Advanced]** tab.

-* **[!UICONTROL Viewer preset]**&mdash;Select an existing video viewer preset from the drop-down menu.
+* **[!UICONTROL Viewer preset]** - Select an existing video viewer preset from the drop-down menu.
 If the viewer preset you are looking for is not visible, you may need to make it visible.
 See Managing Viewer Presets.

-* **[!UICONTROL Viewer modifiers]**&mdash;Viewer modifiers take the form of name=value pair with a & delimiter and let you change viewers as outlined in the Adobe Viewers Reference Guide.
+* **[!UICONTROL Viewer modifiers]** - Viewer modifiers take the form of name=value pair with a & delimiter and let you change viewers as outlined in the Adobe Viewers Reference Guide.
 An example of a viewer modifier is `posterimage=img.jpg&caption=text.vtt,1`

     With viewer modifiers, you for example, can do the following:

   * Associate a caption file with a video: [caption][https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/library/viewers-aem-assets-dmc/video/command-reference-url-video/r-html5-video-viewer-url-caption.html](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/library/viewers-aem-assets-dmc/video/command-reference-url-video/r-html5-video-viewer-url-caption.html)
   * Associate a navigation file with a video: [navigation][https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/library/viewers-aem-assets-dmc/video/command-reference-url-video/r-html5-video-viewer-url-navigation.html](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/library/viewers-aem-assets-dmc/video/command-reference-url-video/r-html5-video-viewer-url-navigation.html)

     You can edit the following Advanced Settings by clicking **[!UICONTROL Edit]** in the component.

-* **[!UICONTROL Title]**&mdash;Change the title of the video.
+* **[!UICONTROL Title]** - Change the title of the video.

-* **[!UICONTROL Width]**&mdash;Enter value in pixels if you want the image to be a fixed size.
+* **[!UICONTROL Width]** - Enter value in pixels if you want the image to be a fixed size.
 Leaving this value blank makes the asset adaptive.

-* **[!UICONTROL Height]**&mdash;Enter value in pixels if you want the image to be a fixed size.
+* **[!UICONTROL Height]** - Enter value in pixels if you want the image to be a fixed size.
 Leaving this value blank makes the asset adaptive.

 #### When working with Smart Crop {#when-working-with-smart-crop}